Skip to content

 letta --agent agent-xxxxx

-The agent ID is shown in every GitHub comment footer.
+The agent ID and conversation ID are shown in every GitHub comment footer.

 Agent not responding?